 Which leads me to the internet banking analogy I touched on earlier.
 Since its release to users of MYOB Document Manager (and imminent release to all MYOB AE and AO users), MYOB Portal has been extremely busy requesting and receiving digitally-signed documents.
 In fact, thousands of documents have been processed this way since the beta label came off the free service in May.

 Which makes a mockery of my hypothesis that clients and their accountants would be slow to accept and adopt the technology.
-Instead, over 70% of clients receiving sign document requests via MYOB Portal have happily complied.
+Instead, over 70 percent of clients receiving sign document requests via MYOB Portal have happily complied.
 And the majority of those that didn’t sign simply had a request for more / changed information before accepting the document.

-Digital signatures, it seems, are not only here to stay; it appears the signs are good that they’re an acceptable method of doing business in the 21st century.
+Digital signatures, it seems, are not only here to stay; it appears the signs are good that they’re an acceptable method of doing business in the 21st Century.